 Set in the heart of the famed Coral Triangle, Indonesia’s Raja Ampat archipelago is an amazing world few travelers ever get to experience.
 The snorkeling here is world-class, in an underwater kingdom of extravagant coral reefs that support astonishing species—technicolor soft corals, ghost pipefish, tasseled wobbegongs, hawksbill turtles, octopus, eight different species of anemonefish—the diversity is absolutely mind-bending!
 Topside, you’ll relish a realm of dramatic limestone islands, dazzling aquamarine lagoons, and rare birds, including the red bird of paradise.
 Our mother ship, a 100-foot Indonesian schooner, makes a comfortable home base, and your evenings are spent in exquisite and remote anchorages savoring the utterly unspoiled beauty of your surroundings.

 Thank you, Wilderness Travel, for putting together this wonderful experience.
 Our trip leaders made every minute count.
 We appreciated all the planning it took to juggle the tides, the winds, and the calendar to make sure we immersed in as many habitats as possible.

 Sorong / Penemu / Waigeo / Uranie Islands

 Boarding our yacht in Sorong, we cruise into the heart of Raja Ampat, one of the richest coral reef ecosystems in the world.
-Each snorkel around the limestone isle of Penemu reveals a brilliant spectrum hidden beneath the sea surface, from frogfish and opulent lionfish to the tasseled wobbegong shark.
-From our North Waigeo anchorage, you’ll snorkel amid the rich Alyui reefs, and on Uranie Island, visit a spectacular beach-lined bay and hike to the summit for a 360-degree view of lush jungle-covered islands.
+Snorkeling excursions around the isle of Penemu reveal a brilliant spectrum hidden beneath the sea surface, from frogfish and opulent lionfish to reef sharks and pygmy seahorses.
+On Uranie Island, we visit a spectacular beach-lined bay and hike to the summit for a 360-degree view of lush jungle-covered islands.
 Each evening, we anchor in a serene setting and watch for manta rays gliding around our boat.

 Wayag Island / Gam Island